arjunkeerthi/FileDiffCheck/README.md

 If files are not located in current directory, the relative file path must be provided.

 For convenience, `-ns` may be used in place of `-nostrip`, and `-f` in place of `-file`.

+Note: This program was made mainly for use on text files.